Roam is all about getting people out onto the water to enjoy the beauty and diversity of the incredible Hebridean landscape.

 Do you have double kayaks?

-Generally, for half day trips we’ll meet at 9 a.m. or 3 p.m.
-For full day trips we’ll meet at 10 a.m.
+Generally, for half day trips we’ll meet at 9.30 a.m. or 2.30 p.m.
+For full day trips we’ll most likely meet at 10 a.m.
 This is subject to change due to weather or tidal conditions, but you will be informed the day before.Do you have a minimum/maximum group size?

 The minimum number of people required for a trip is two.
-The maximum is four.
-This makes the group very manageable and makes for a personable, friendly trip!Can I take my dog?
+The maximum is six (in this case, one person will paddle in the double kayak with Andrew) – but only in very calm conditions.
+The normal group size is four, which keeps the group manageable and makes for a personable, friendly trip!Can I take my dog?

 Currently, taking dogs on sea kayak trips is not possible.
 If you would like somebody to look after your dog while you are kayaking, please contact Yvonne at Paws On Harris, via phone on 07973815262 or email at email@example.com.Isn’t a full day too long to be kayaking for?